 A. What is a ConRAC and Why Airports Build Them

-ConRACs also offer environmental benefits.
-Consolidated operations reduce the overall ground traffic footprint at airports, lower emissions from redundant shuttles and vehicles, and support sustainability goals.
+"ConRACs reduce emissions and vehicle miles traveled compared to dispersed rental car operations (MIA 1998 feasibility study, ACRP Report 36, 2010)" Consolidated operations reduce the overall ground traffic footprint at airports, lower emissions from redundant shuttles and vehicles, and support sustainability goals.
 Many ConRACs incorporate environmental features such as alternative fuel vehicle charging, LEED construction standards, or green infrastructure.

 B. Benefits: Reduced Congestion, Increased Revenues, Land Efficiency, Traffic Reduction

-The ConRAC model offers multiple benefits, delivering concrete financial and operational advantages:
+The ConRAC model offers benefits, including

 1. Reduced Ground Transportation Congestion

 By consolidating rental car operations in a single, efficiently designed facility, ConRACs eliminate the need for multiple scattered rental car company facilities and reduce associated ground traffic.
 The consolidation eliminates redundant shuttle bus services that previously operated from multiple locations throughout airport grounds.
 Where airports previously required numerous independent shuttle services serving dispersed facilities, ConRACs require a single integrated ground transportation system.
 This consolidation reduces vehicle miles traveled, minimizes ground traffic conflicts, and improves overall ground transportation efficiency.
-Environmental benefits include reduced emissions of 20-30% compared to dispersed rental car operations.
+Environmental benefits include reduced emissions compared to dispersed rental car operations.

 2. Increased Rental Car Revenues